lanl/PyBNF/docs/quickstart.rst

 For a simple job using SBML:
     :command:`pybnf -c examples/demo/demo_xml.conf`

-The examples will print progress to the terminal as the fitting proceeds, and the results will be saved in the directory PyBNF-output/demo/, located one level up from the PyBNF root directory (this output directory can be changed by editing ``demo_bng.conf`` and ``demo_xml.conf``).
+The examples will print progress to the terminal as the fitting proceeds, and the results will be saved in the directory examples/output/demo/ (this output directory can be changed by editing ``demo_bng.conf`` and ``demo_xml.conf``).

-In PyBNF-output/demo/Results, the file sorted_params.txt contains the parameter sets tested during the fitting run.
+In examples/demo/Results, the file sorted_params.txt contains the parameter sets tested during the fitting run.
 Open this file and verify that the best-fit parameter set (first line of the file) is close to the ground truth value of v1__FREE=0.5, v2__FREE=1.5, v3__FREE=3.0.

 After verifying that PyBNF is installed correctly, it should be possible to run any of the other examples in the examples/ directory.
 For more information about these examples and the features they include, see :ref:`examples`